LostArtefacts/TRX/README.md

 Get a copy of the latest release from [here](https://github.com/rr-/TR1Main/releases) and unpack the contents to your game directory.
 Make sure you overwrite existing files.
+Currently TR1Main requires you to have the TombATI patch installed to work.

 ## Configuring